 Work space, rest space, play space, shared space.
 A home in this day and age is your office, sanctuary and cafe rolled into one.
 Having a place that allows for this flexibility in lifestyle is more important than ever in a connected world.
-So, it’s worth putting some extra thought into how you can rent a place that ticks all the boxes and maybe creates a few new ones in our ever-competitive rental market.
+So, it’s worth putting some extra thought into renting a home that ticks all the boxes, Maybe it creates a few new ones in our ever-competitive rental market.

 The first step is outlining your current situations.
 Yes, plural.
 Break your needs out into work, rest, exercise, socialising and eating.
-While the borders between these are actually fuzzy, it helps to make sure you’re thinking about the important factors for each facet of your life and how they fit in with your ideal home.
+While the borders between these are actually fuzzy, it helps to make sure you’re thinking about the important factors for each facet of your life.
+Consider how they fit in with your ideal home.
 First, work.

 Will your rental help you unwind?